qualityshepherd/brine/posts/southern_coast.md

 **0105 Shadow Dragon Lair** The Dragon communicates with imprisoned Hag Kalg via shadow-speech, plotting her escape from the Prison of Mon.
 Moonlight mushrooms dimly illuminate the cave entrance, their glow nearly indistinguishable from the dragon's shifting form.

 **0106 The Scorched Hollow** A barren landscape of blackened trees and ash, where a forest once stood.
-Charred stumps pierce the lifeless ground, and occasional winds stir ghostly ash patterns.
+Charred stumps pierce the lifeless ground.
+Constant winds stir ghostly patterns in the ash: wings, scales, fire.
 Nothing grows here.
 Nothing moves.
 Only silence.

 **0107 The Ashen Thicket** A fire-ravaged forest of charred, brittle trees standing over grey ash.
 Beneath the devastation, faint luminescent shoots struggle through the scorched earth.
 At night, tiny winged fae move between the burned branches, their soft glows hinting at slow, patient restoration.